Namhyun Kim

 Arizona State University

-ASU GWC 375 · namhyun@asu.edu | Google Scholar | CV
+ASU GWC 375 · namhyun@asu.edu

-I am a PhD student in Electrical and Computer Engineering at Arizona State University.
-I work on next-generation wireless networks and how AI can rethink their design and optimization.
-I’m advised by Prof. Ahmed Alkhateeb.
+I am a PhD student in Electrical and Computer Engineering at Arizona State University, advised by Prof. Ahmed Alkhateeb.
+My research focuses on data-driven design of next-generation wireless networks—from foundation models for wireless signals to AI-assisted protocol design and system optimization.
 I am a recipient of the Korean Government Scholarship Program (KGSP) (NIIED).

 Current projects include: